ozoidemi/ePaper_guest_dashboard/README.md

 4. Optionally update `name` and `friendly_name` at the top of the file
 5. Click Install

-The first flash must be done over USB.
-Subsequent updates can be done over-the-air.
+Updates can be done over-the-air.

 ### What to Expect on First Boot

 On first connection to Home Assistant, the ESP:
 1. Calls the UniFi API to read the current password and network state
-2. Renders the display with everything it has
+2. Renders a blank screen

-Weather data (temperature, humidity, UV, forecast) arrives from HA within seconds of connecting.
-If the display shows zeros or blanks on the weather section, wait for the next 5-minute refresh cycle — HA's REST sensors need one full 30-minute poll to have data ready, and the first display render may happen before that.
+3. Waits 60 seconds and refreshes the screen with all the correct data
+4. Then the screen refreshes every 5 minutes

 ---